Skip to content

 select(String... sqlSelect)

-// Filter query fields (excluding primary keys)
+// Filters query columns (excluding the primary key)

 select(Predicate<TableFieldInfo> predicate)